jeff4444/Vivado_on_mac/README.md

 2. Download the Windows installer (Adept Runtime for Windows Download).
 3. Run the installer, accept defaults, and complete the installation.
 4. After installation, connect your Basys3 board; Open Vivado and try autoconnecting again, this time, your FPGA should show up!
 5. HURRAY!!!
-Now you have Vivado running on your Mac
+Now you have Vivado running on your Mac!